sharonzhou/CS236G/project.md

 - Introduction (2 points): Outline the problem your team worked on, its significance, and provide an overview of your results.

-- Background/Related Work (8 points): Cover all of background, previous works, and pitfalls (if applicable) in detail.
+- Background/Related Work (8 points): Cover all of background, related works (minimum of 5), and pitfalls (if applicable) in detail.

 - Dataset (4 points): Outline the type of data you used, where/how you obtained it, the size of the dataset, the train/validation/test splits, and preprocessing (if any) done on the dataset.
 Include basic stats, visualizations, and limitations if any.